Ken Simon

 A member of Emanuel since 2008, Ken Malley has been active on various committees including serving as Chair of the Nominating and the Chesed Committee.
 Most recently, he served as co-chair on the Executive Director Search Committee.

 Ken is a consultant at The Hartford Insurance Group Benefits Division.
 He lives in West Hartford, with his two sons, Zev and Aaron, and his daughter, Alanna.
-Aaron and Alanna are in the Emanuel Religious school and are studying for their B’nai Mitzvah in 2022.
+Aaron and Alanna attended the Emanuel Religious school and recently celebrated their B’nai Mitzvah in 2022.

 Michael Kamins